Proving membership in LLM pretraining data via data watermarks: Token rarity

 \section{Token rarity}

-A watermark is stronger if it is constructed from rare tokens.
 To better understand how vocabulary usage affects watermarks, we conduct an oracle study that uses the model's tokenizer.
 In Figure \ref{fig:appendix_raretoken}, we construct our watermarks by sampling random sequences of tokens from different regions of the GPT2Tokenizer which are ordered by frequency (higher rank implies rarer tokens).
 In particular, instead of always sampling random characters from the first $[0:100]$\footnote{following standard pythonic slicing notation} indexes of the GPT2Tokenizer (outlined in Section \ref{sec:data_watermarks}), we randomly sample from the range of $[i:i+100]$, for $i\in \{0, 10000, 20000, 30000, 40000, 50000\}$.

-In \ref{fig:appendix_raretoken}(a), we see that random sequence watermarks composing of rarer tokens have lower Z-scores.
+A watermark is stronger if it is constructed from rare tokens.
+In Figure \ref{fig:appendix_raretoken}(a), we see that random sequence watermarks composing of rarer tokens have lower Z-scores.
 Figure \ref{fig:appendix_raretoken}(b) shows that the test statistic of rarer-token watermarks are lower.
 We hypothesize that the usage of rarer tokens may induce larger gradient updates during training and exhibit better memorization.